Creating and disseminating educational resources for SSPCloud users

 They allow you to combine text in Markdown format (a lighter markup text format than HTML or \(\LaTeX\)), Python code, and HTML code for visualizations and animations in a single document.

 Initially, Jupyter was the only software offering these interactive features.
 Now, there are other ways to benefit from notebook advantages while having an IDE with more comprehensive features than Jupyter.
-For this reason, as of 2024, it is more practical to use VSCode , a general-purpose code editor but offering excellent features in Python, than Jupyter.
+For this reason, as of 2025, we recommend developing resources with VSCode , a general-purpose code editor but offering excellent features in Python, rather than with Jupyter.
 For more information on using notebooks in VSCode, refer to the official documentation.

 Example with Jupyter